ZanSara/zansara.github.io/content/posts/2023-10-13-haystack-series-pipeline.md

 ![Ranker Documentation](/posts/2023-10-13-haystack-series-pipeline-ranker-docs.png)

 Note how the very first information given about this component is *where to place it*.
-Right after, it does specify what are its inputs and outputs (more on this later), and then lists which specific classes can cover the role of a Ranker.
+Right after, it does specify what are its inputs and outputs, even though it's not immediately clear why we need this information, and then lists which specific classes can cover the role of a Ranker.

 The message is clear: all Ranker classes are functionally interchangeable and, as long as you place them correctly in the pipeline, they are going to fulfill the function of Ranker as you expect them to.
 Users don't need to understand what distinguishes `CohereRanker` from `RecentnessReranker` unless they want to: the documentation promises that you can swap them safely, and thanks to the Pipeline abstraction, this statement holds true for the majority of cases.

 ## Ready-made Pipelines

-There is only one issue with this model.
-How can the users know which sort of graph they have to build?
+But how can the users know which sort of graph they have to build?

 Most NLP applications are made by a fairly limited number of high-level components: Retriever, Readers, Rankers, plus the occasional filter, translator, summarizer or query classifier.
-Systems requiring more than five components used to be really rare, at least when talking about "query" pipelines (more on this later).
+Systems requiring more than these components used to be really rare, at least when talking about "query" pipelines (more on this later).

-Therefore, at this level of abstraction there are just a few graph topologies possible, and better yet, they could each be mapped to a high-level usecases, such as semantic search, language-agnostic document search, hybrid retrieval, and so on
+Therefore, at this level of abstraction there are just a few graph topologies possible, and better yet, they could each be mapped to a high-level usecases such as semantic search, language-agnostic document search, hybrid retrieval, and so on

 But the most important point is that, in most cases, tailoring the application did not require any changes to the graph's shape.
 Users only need to identify their usecase, find an example or a tutorial defining the shape of the pipeline they need, and then swap the single components until they find the combination that works the best for their exact requirements.